jkabarenzi/jkabarenzi/README.md

-# Hi there, I'm Yassine Naanani 👋
+# Hi there, I'm JEAN BAPTISTE MURENZI 👋

 I'm a dedicated data science student at Zone01, passionate about AI, mathematical modeling, and software development.
-Having moved from Morocco to France to pursue my studies, I've built a diverse portfolio of projects and collaborated with doctoral candidates on complex research topics.
+Having moved from Rwanda to France to pursue my studies, I've built a diverse portfolio of projects and collaborated with doctoral candidates on complex research topics.
 Let's dive into my journey and projects!

 ---